 There are other herbs that don’t treat constipation directly by inducing bowel movements, but may help relieve associated symptoms.

 And, don’t forget that the most basic remedy for constipation and for preventing it: eating more fiber.
-Plants like fruits, vegetables, legumes, nuts, seeds, and whole grains will help you meet your daily fiber needs.
+Whole grains and plants will help you meet your daily fiber needs.
+Make these plants a major part of your diet:

 If constipation happens now and then, it’s probably nothing more than an uncomfortable nuisance.
 But if it happens regularly, or is accompanied by these symptoms, give your doctor a call: